Bulgaria

 Guided Tours

-• Expect to perform all types of fieldwork at the site, from digging, sifting and brushing to mapping and sampling as well as finds processing as finds cleaning and sorting, pottery drawing, photographing, etc.
+• Expect to perform all types of fieldwork at the site, from digging, sifting and brushing to mapping and sampling as well as finds processing, which includes activities such as cleaning, sorting, pottery drawing, photographing, etc.

-• Lectures and workshops will take place at the site or hotels.
+• Lectures and workshops will take place at the site or hotel.

 The Agenda